XRPLF/xrpl-dev-portal/content/concepts/accounts/account-types.md

 In the XRP Ledger, financial institutions typically use multiple XRP Ledger accounts to minimize the risk associated with a compromised secret key.
 The industry standard is to separate roles as follows:

-* One *issuing account*, also known as a "cold wallet."
+* One *issuing account*, also known as a *cold wallet*.
 This account is the hub of the financial institution's accounting relationships in the ledger, but sends as few transactions as possible.
-* One or more *operational accounts*, also known as "hot wallets."
+* One or more *operational accounts*, also known as *hot wallets*.
 Automated, internet-connected systems use the secret keys to these accounts to conduct day-to-day business like transfers to customers and partners.
-* Optional *standby accounts*, also known as "warm wallets."
+* Optional *standby accounts*, also known as *warm wallets*.
 Trusted human operators use these accounts to transfer money to the operational accounts.

 ## Issuing Account